Esri/angular-esri-map/README.md

 ## Getting Started

-Here are [examples and guides](http://esri.github.io/angular-esri-map/) showing how you can use this module to bring Esri maps into your own Angular 1.x applications.
+Here are [examples and guides](http://esri.github.io/angular-esri-map/) showing how you can use this module to bring Esri maps into your own AngularJS v1.x applications.

 ### Quick Start

-To use these directives in your own Angular 1.x application, first install the module as a dependency using any of the following methods.
+To use these directives in your own AngularJS v1.x application, first install the module as a dependency using any of the following methods.

 ```html
 <!-- load angular-esri-map from CDN -->
 <script src="//unpkg.com/angular-esri-map@2"></script>
 ```

 ```bash
 # OR install via bower
 bower install angular-esri-map